Physical Hazards

 Glassware Washing

-When handling glassware, check for cracks and chips before washing, autoclaving or use.
-Dispose of chipped and broken glassware immediately in an approved collection unit.
-DO NOT put broken glassware in the regular trash.
-Handle glassware with care – avoid impacts, scratches or intense heating of glassware.
-Make sure you use the appropriate labware for the procedures and chemicals.
+Handle glassware with care.
+Avoid impacts, scratches, or intense heating of glassware.
+Use the appropriate labware for the procedures and chemicals.
 Use care when inserting glass tubing into stoppers: use glass tubing that has been fire-polished, lubricate the glass, and protect your hands with heavy gloves.

 If your department/building has a glass washing service follow their policies and regulations as to labeling and emptying glassware.